Have you wondered what the difference is between a Roth IRA vs. 401k?

 All of these platforms do their best to minimize fees for you and provide solutions to retirement with low-cost, ETFs.

-But Personal Capital has a paid investment option as well.
+But Empower has a paid investment option as well.
 Its services will give you access to a personal financial adviser and assistance in finding the right low-cost index funds.

 Here is the fee structure based on your total portfolio amount:

 - The next $2 million: 0.69%

 As you can see, the more you have invested the lower the fees.
 While they might seem high for investments under a million they are a mere fraction of what a traditional adviser would charge.
 If you don’t like studying the market and investing on your own this is a great option.